Measure the quality of blended learning programs, combining the best characteristics of online and traditional learning formats.

 This quality scorecard was developed through a collaborative effort with experienced educators recognized for their background in this modality.
 They identified quality metrics for each of the 70 indicators in key categories, including: Institutional Support, Technology Support, Course Development and Instructional Design.
 Course Structure, Teaching and Learning, Faculty Support, Student Support, and Evaluation and Assessment

-The Scorecard rubric and handbook is available for free for OLC Institutional Members.
-Access the Blended Learning Handbook.
+The Scorecard rubric is available for free – exclusively for OLC Institutional Members.
+You may purchase the Blended Learning Handbook on our Publications page.

 The Interactive Version launched in November 2016 and is available exclusively for our Institutional members.
 It serves as an online, collaborative dashboard and repository to assess, enhance and measure the effectiveness of your programs online.